saiftynet/JustWin32/README.md

 #A test script that  generates a calculator style interface
 #uses GUIDeFATE::JustWin32, which is bundled with GFWin32
 #Dependencies Win32::GUI and Imager
-#This file designed to be called by Executioner for backend testing

 use strict;
 use warnings;